TomFrost/Squiss/README.md

 ### squiss.deleteMessage(message|receiptHandle)
 Deletes a message, given either the full Message object sent to the `message` event, or the message's ReceiptHandle string.
 It's much easier to call `message.del()`, but if you need to do it right from the Squiss instance, this is how.
 Note that the message probably won't be deleted immediately -- it'll be queued for a batch delete.
 See the constructor notes for how to configure the specifics of that.

+### squiss.changeMessageVisibility(message|timeoutInSeconds)
+Changes the visibility timeout of a message.

 ### squiss.deleteQueue()
 Deletes the configured queue, returning a promise that resolves on complete.
 Squiss lets you do this, even though it makes Squiss useless.
 Squiss is so selfless.